lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/connect-wifi.rst

 Connect WiFi
 #############

-If you have a monitor and keyboard/mouse combo connected, the easiest way is to use the :ref:`beagleplay-wifi-wpa-gui`_.
+If you have a monitor and keyboard/mouse combo connected, the easiest way is to use the :ref:`beagleplay-wifi-wpa-gui`.

-Alternatively, you can use `wpa_cli` over a shell connection through:
+Alternatively, you can use ``wpa_cli`` over a shell connection through:

 * the serial console,
-* VS-Code or `ssh` over an USB network connection,
+* VSCode or `ssh` over an USB network connection,
-* VS-Code or `ssh` over an Ethernet connection,
+* VSCode or `ssh` over an Ethernet connection,
-* VS-Code or `ssh` over :ref:`BeaglePlay WiFi access point <beagleplay-wifi-access-point>`_, or
+* VSCode or `ssh` over :ref:`BeaglePlay WiFi access point <beagleplay-wifi-access-point>`, or
-* :ref:`a local Terminal Emulator session <beagleplay-wifi-wpa-cli-xfce>`_.
+* :ref:`a local Terminal Emulator session <beagleplay-wifi-wpa-cli-xfce>`.

-Once you have a shell connection, follow the :ref:`wpa_cli instructions <beagleplay-wifi-wpa-cli>`_.
+Once you have a shell connection, follow the :ref:`wpa_cli instructions <beagleplay-wifi-wpa-cli>`.

 .. _beagleplay-wifi-access-point: